yunheL/Computer_Networking/lab3/README.md

 Is this correct?
 Is seq# and payload(4 bit) on the same line?

 3. The ehco is only one way ("blastee -> blaster") is that correct?
 So even if the blatee blast back packet with echo field has the value "1", the blaster will not resend the packet.

+###Questions during writing the program
+1. How we do the server hear from client first? i.e. How to we realize that blaster will hear from blastee first?
+Since blaster is not a "famous port", how does blastee knows where to send?